Ly0n/awesome-robotic-tooling/README.md

 Just a bunch of powerful robotic resources and tools for professional robotic development with ROS in C++ and Python.

-> [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - brings the concepts of modularity and reusability into software engineering practice
+> [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - about the concept of software tooling

 * [Coordination and Communication](#coordination-and-communication)
 * [Documentation and Presentation](#documentation-and-presentation)